SpectralSequences/latex/README.md

 - \sseqifempty became \SseqIfEmptyTF

 ### Fixed:
-- A bug that made "y axis gap" adjust both axes and "x axis gap" do nothing (thanks Achim).
+- A bug that made "y axis gap" adjust both axes and "x axis gap" do nothing (reported by Achim Krause).
-- A bug where a random definition of \\ was leaked into global scope.
+- A bug where a random definition of \\ was leaked into global scope (reported by Achim Krause).
+- Now a \structline defined with option page=n will not be deleted by a shorter differential.

 ## [1.1.1]